 - Carnival Court Backpackers is right in the heart of Long Street nightlife, and probably worth staying in for the experience alone.
 The building is old, the bedrooms are small, there’s no ensuite bathroom, and you won’t sleep a wink, but you’ll be able to tell all you’re friends you stayed there.
 R450 for a double, no parking or breakfast.

 Day 14: Cape Town to Nairobi

 I had now touched all four corners of Africa: Morocco to the north, Kenya to the east, Sierra Leone to the west, and finally, South Africa.
 The 17-year-old version of me, eyes desperately glued to a map of the globe during world issues class in high school, never would have believed it possible.

-I was born in a developed country with every resource available to me; all I’ve ever had to do is reach out and take advantage of it.
-I would never belittle the ambition, hard work, courage, and persistence I’ve put into my career so far, but I recognize that I owe a lot to privilege awarded to me by circumstance.
+I was born in a developed country with every resource available to me — all I’ve ever had to do is reach out and take advantage of it.
+I would never belittle the ambition, hard work, courage, and persistence I’ve put into my career so far (I worked four part-time jobs to pay for university), but I recognize that I owe a lot to privilege awarded to me by circumstance.

 In fact, this privilege slapped me in the face when we landed in Nairobi as a gang of illicit airport cabbies sped off with our bags in the trunk of their car.
 How fitting that this road trip should start and end with robbery, but lucky for us, security witnessed the whole event and arrested the co-ordinator of the attack.
 Our items were returned to us, but I hate to imagine what happened to the perps, now undoubtedly behind bars in a Kenyan jail cell.
 I’ve had too much experience with Kenyan police to believe he was let out with a fine and a warning.
 Fourteen days, 30 hours of driving, and one hell of an adventure.